Tennis: Sock wins Paris Masters, makes Tour Finals

 Despite dropping a tight opening set, the 25-year-old upped his game and stormed through the decider to claim the biggest title of his career.

-"To be standing here after being so far down in my first match is incredible," Sock, who trailed 5-1 in the third set of his opener against Briton Kyle Edmund, told the crowd after winning his third title of the year.
+"Incredible week.
+Hard to describe honestly.
+I don't think it's really hit or soaked in yet," Sock, who trailed 5-1 in the third set of his opener against Briton Kyle Edmund, told a press conference.

-"This will be my first time in the top 10 and first time at the Tour Finals in London, so much is going on right now."
+"Coming in this week I had no idea I could even make London.

+"To come back from the deficit I was down in my first match here, and to have this trophy next to me now and talking to you guys has been an incredible achievement."

 Sock, who was 24th in the 'Race to London' standings before arriving at Bercy, will become the American number one for the first time, after beating the man who knocked out his compatriots Sam Querrey and John Isner earlier in the week.